zzzrbx/llm-ensemble/README.md

 print(f"Notes: {result['notes']}")
 ```

-### Example 2: No structured output with web search
+### Example 2: No structured output with web search enabled (you just need to mention it in the prompt)

 ```python
 from llm_ensemble import Consensus